By Joe Byerly

 As a lieutenant, I only received formal feedback once or twice outside of my initial counseling sessions with my commanders.
 Because of this lack of feedback, I believe I missed great opportunities for professional growth early on in my career.
 Once in command, I made it a habit of setting aside time on my calendar to counsel all of the officers and NCOs that I rated.
 But like most leaders, I look back on my time in command with more than a few regrets.
 I wish I would have taken my counseling sessions beyond sustains and improves, and turned them into conversations.

-Thankfully, one of my former subordinates, who is currently in command, has developed a quarterly counseling program built on trust, reflection, and quality conversations.
-To begin with, he lets his subordinates know up front what to expect when sitting down by providing them with an outline of the conversation before they ever step into his office:
+Thankfully, one of my former platoon leaders, who eventually became my HHT commander when I was a S3, developed a quarterly counseling program built on trust, reflection, and quality conversations.
+To begin with, he let his subordinates know up front what to expect when sitting down by providing them with an outline of the conversation before they ever step into his office:

 - My general perceptions of you as a Leader.

 - A discussion of key areas in which you are performing well.

 - A discussion of key areas in which you need to improve your performance.

 - My assessments of your values (satisfactory or unsatisfactory), performance, and potential (stated with respect to that of an “average” leader of your rank and experience.)

 - Your feedback to me on my leadership style and performance.

 As you can see with the outline, he let them know they know the focus of the counseling.
 This gave them time to reflect and prepare for the conversation.